haskell-perf/graphs/README.md

 Feel free to open an issue anyway :)

 ## Results
-Current results of `cabal bench compare` can be found here: https://travis-ci.org/haskell-perf/graphs
+Current results of `cabal bench time` can be found here: https://travis-ci.org/haskell-perf/graphs

 ## Usage
 You can call benchmarks with: